sqlsizer/ps-sqlsizer/README.md

 # Use cases (some)
 - Removing unwanted data from database
-- Finding intersections between data in multiple tenants SQL databases
+- Finding intersections between data in multi-tenants SQL databases
 - Creating smaller database from production database for development/testing purposes
 - GDRP Data Masking
 - Converting relation database to NoSQL database